Mediacorp’s approach to corporate responsibility reflects our place in society. We are Singapore’s largest content creator and national media network.

-Addressing diverse challenges comes naturally to our company.
 We draw on a powerful and unique combination of assets: the talents and expertise of our staff, the reach of our multiple platforms, our star power and our network of partners.
-This is seen in the kinds of CSR activities that Mediacorp has undertaken over the years, including raising funds for those in need and those from disadvantaged backgrounds through our annual President’s Star Charity, increasing environmental awareness through Saving Gaia and rallying volunteers around a wide range of causes through Mediacorp Cares.
+This is seen in the kinds of CSR activities that Mediacorp undertakes – from Mediacorp Enable Fund in support of Persons with Disabilities, President’s Star Charity which raises funds for those from disadvantaged backgrounds to Saving Gaia which champions sustainability and the variety of volunteering activities taken up by our staff.

 The Mediacorp Enable Fund (MEF) aims to help build a society where people with disabilities are recognised for their abilities and lead full and socially integrated lives.
 ESM Goh Chok Tong is Patron of the fund.

 About the Fund

 MEF has its roots in TODAY Enable Fund (TEF), initiated by Emeritus Senior Minister (ESM) Goh Chok Tong in December 2016.
 Two years later and having raised over S$1 million, TEF converts into Mediacorp Enable Fund (MEF).
 ESM Goh continues to be MEF’s Patron.

 The fund’s adoption of the ‘Mediacorp’ name reflects a significant scaling-up in efforts to an organisation-wide level.
 As MEF’s official media partner, Mediacorp is committed to using its creative capabilities, journalistic resources, staff and star power and the reach of its platforms to help build a society where citizens of all abilities have a place and a role to play.

 SG Enable (SGE), an agency dedicated to enabling people with disabilities, is the MEF's administrator.